 The Worst Number in Law Firm Marketing

-ONE is the worst number in law firm business development.
+ONE is the worst number in law firm business marketing.
 Yet every attorney I meet is obsessed with it.
-Every attorney wants that ONE great client that they can live off.
+Every attorney wants that ONE great client.
 To get that client, most attorneys call me looking for the ONE way to boost their revenue or the ONE thing they should be doing to get more clients.
 They want to know why their client acquisition tactics don’t work when they only apply them ONE time.

 Indulge me now as I take us back to a campaign past when I quote a good man but a failed Presidential Candidate: “My friends, it’s time for a little straight talk.”